Skip to main content

 Student ratings uncertainty ranges are calculated using the composite score of the responses to the five questions under the Instructor Effectiveness section—questions that were derived from literature which tells us about the instructional behaviors that are most predictive of student learning.

-To the right of the composite number you will find a range set off in parentheses (e.g. 3.6-4.6).
+The composite score is a range set off in parentheses (e.g. 3.6-4.6).
 This is an “uncertainty” range calculated by taking into account sampling and measurement error.
-For example, if the “Section” number for the course I taught last semester is 4.1 and the range noted in the parenthesis is (3.6-4.6) I will conclude that the true measure of student perceptions of their experience in my class is not an absolute 4.1, but that it falls somewhere on a range of 3.6-4.6.
+For example, if the “Section” number for the course I taught last semester has an uncertainty range of (3.6-4.6) I will conclude that the true measure of student perceptions of their experience in my class falls somewhere in the range of 3.6-4.6.

-If the ranges overlap, you cannot conclude that the section performed higher or lower than the department average.
+If the section and department ranges overlap, you cannot conclude that the section performed higher or lower than the department average.
 Only those ranges which do not overlap (the amount of overlap does not matter) can be defined as performing above or below the department.

 Interpretation of the Uncertainty Range